GenomicsDB/GenomicsDB-Go/README.md

 - verify that $GOPATH is included in the $PATH environment variable
 - _go install github.com/GenomicsDB/GenomicsDB-Go/install-genomicsdb@latest_
 - $GOPATH/bin/install-genomicsdb
   - By default, the genomicsdb shared library is installed in `/usr/local` and may require `sudo` access.
-Set environment variable `GENOMICSDB_INSTALL_DIR` to any custom location before invoking `InstallGenomicsDB`.
+Set environment variable `GENOMICSDB_INSTALL_DIR` to any custom location before invoking `InstallGenomicsDB` for installing to locations other than `/usr/local`.
   - Generates a helper `genomicdb.env` file that exports `PKG_CONFIG_PATH` for building and `DYLD/LD_LIBRARY_PATH` for usage.
 This file can be sourced if the native GenomicsDB was installed in a custom location.
 ### Step 2 - Building
 - If a custom location was used for installing GenomicsDB in Step 1, set environment variable `PKG_CONFIG_PATH` to `$GENOMICSDB_INSTALL_DIR/lib/pkgconfig/genomicsdb.pc`